-Common Type of Bicycle Accidents
+Common Types Of Bicycle Accidents

-The best way to avoid a bicycle accident is to assume the vehicles on the road do not see you and/or do not care to see you.
+The best way to avoid a bicycle accident is to assume that the vehicles on the road do not see you and/or do not care to see you.

 The Door Prize

-The Failure to Yield
+The Failure To Yield

 You move to the left to go around something in the road and you get hit from behind.
-To avoid this: Always look behind you or in your mirror before moving left.
+To avoid this, always look behind you or in your mirror before moving left.
 Make sure you signal before making any lane changes or big moves.
-Try to be predictable to other drivers — don’t make sudden moves.
+Try to be predictable to other drivers – don’t make sudden moves.

 A helpful tip is to try to ride in large packs when cycling.
-Drivers are more aware when they see a “pack”, and are more likely to take appropriate precautions, especially when passing.
+Drivers are more aware when they see a “pack” and are more likely to take appropriate precautions, especially when passing.

 Florida Drivers, Roads Hazardous to Cyclists